Tri-City Storm

-The Tri-City Storm is a Tier I junior ice hockey team based in Kearney, Nebraska, that plays in the Western Conference of the United States Hockey League (USHL).
+The Tri-City Storm is a junior ice hockey team based in Kearney, Nebraska, that plays in the Western Conference of the United States Hockey League (USHL).
 Its name refers to the three central Nebraskan cities of Kearney, Hastings, and Grand Island.

 History

 Founding under Ted Baer

 On May 15, 1999, the USHL unanimously voted to allow then Omaha Lancers' owner, Ted Baer, to place a new team in Kearney, Nebraska, for the 2000–01 season.
-In June 1999, Jim Hillman was named the team's first head coach.
+In September 1999, Jim Hillman was named the team's first head coach.
 The Tri-City Storm won its first game on September 30, 2000.
 The Storm finally played its first home game on November 18, 2000, after eight months of construction on the Tri-City Arena.
 The Storm was named USHL Organization of the Year in its first year of operation.

 The Storm narrowly missed the playoffs in its second season.
 In the following 2002–03 season, during the midst of a 10-game losing streak in mid-December, Jim Hillman resigned as coach and general manager.
 He was replaced by former Topeka Scarecrows head coach, Bliss Littler, in January.
 The Storm rallied to make the playoffs with a seven-game win streak down the stretch.

 The team had its best season in 2003–04 and won the Anderson Cup for the best regular season record, finishing with a record of 43–12–5 and 91 points.
 The team featured future National Hockey League players Bill Thomas, Mark Van Guilder, and Peter Mannino.
 The Storm made its first Clark Cup final, but was eliminated in four games by the Waterloo Black Hawks.
 Tri-City was named "Organization of the Year" by the USHL for the second time.

 Tri-City made the division finals again in the following season despite a fourth place finish in the division.
 It qualified for the playoffs for the fourth consecutive season, narrowly beating out Sioux City for the final spot in the division.
 The Storm lost in the opening round playoff series three-games-to-two against the Sioux Falls Stampede.